Pauline, Lady Trevelyan: Artistic and other interests

 Shortly before proposing to Pauline, Walter had made his future wife a gift of a box of fossils.
 Walter had been described as "an intellectual of a dry professional order".
 He was the owner of Wallington estate from 1846 until his death.
 Besides being a distinguished geologist, he had a great interest in botany and was an authority on farming methods, winning awards for his cattle.
 His strict views on alcohol led to the dumping of his father’s wine collection into a nearby lake.
 Pauline had met him in 1833 at a Cambridge conference of the British Association for the Advancement of Science.
 She had been schooled in Greek, French, Latin, German, and Italian, and her interests were science, literature and the fine arts.
 She wrote pieces for the Edinburgh Review and The Scotsman.
 On her first visit to her husband's family at Wallington, she was inspired by Richard Grainger and John Dobson's redevelopment of nearby Newcastle.
 Walter may have been a respected scientist, but he was eclipsed by Pauline who had become the focal point for an enormous array of poets, painters and writers.
 It was during this period that the Central Hall evolved.
-In earlier days the house was surrounded by an unattractive courtyard, until Ruskin suggested that it be roofed, so that in 1855 this was done under his and |John Dobson's supervision.
+In earlier days the house was surrounded by an unattractive courtyard, until Ruskin suggested that it be roofed, and in 1855, this was done under his and John Dobson's supervision.
 Ruskin, of whom Pauline was a great admirer and confidante, is said to have designed the first floor balustrade.
 William Bell Scott, then an art teacher in Newcastle, with help from Pauline, Ruskin and Arthur Hughes, painted panels in the Hall showing figures and scenes from the history of Northumberland in Pre-Raphaelite style.
 Pauline was one of the earliest northern English patrons of Dante Gabriel Rossetti (his first having been another northern woman, Ellen Heaton, daughter of a Leeds bookseller, in 1855).